giaiaothoisu/Nordvpn-Account-Checker/README.md

 ## How to connect to specifc Countries
 Open the python script with any IDE of your choice and change `'canada'` in line 37 to any country you want.
 You can also delete the country all together and just write `['nordvpn', 'c']` then you will be automatically connected to the country with the best connection.
 ## Please Comment
 Like I said I am very new to this and by no means perfect code.
 I am very much open to suggestions, so leave a comment!
 Thanks again to behnambm for the code!
+I will probably not be working on this script a lot more but there are some things to do like an easier country selection so definetly leave requests as well.